m4gr3d/GAST/core/src/xrapp/README.md

 That's all!
 Your app should now build and run on the Quest as a VR app.

-Feel free to take a look at the [samples](../../../samples/xrapp) directory for examples.
+Feel free to take a look at the [samples](../../../samples/xrapp) directory and the [XR Universal Android Music Player Sample](https://github.com/m4gr3d/xruamp) for examples.

 ### Current Limitations